 The use of LEED outside the United States continues to grow rapidly.
-At year end 2013, approximately 42% of all square footage pursuing LEED certification existed outside the U.S.
+As of October 2014, approximately 44% of all square footage pursuing LEED certification existed outside the U.S.

 LEED for New Construction & Major Renovations is a rating system that can be applied to commercial, institutional and residential buildings of four or more stories.
 The rating system has been applied to office buildings, manufacturing plants, hotels, laboratories and many other building types.

 Launched in 2000.
 Projects to date: Certified: nearly 12,000; Registered: nearly 20,000.

 LEED for Core & Shell can be applied to speculative developments and core and shell buildings.
 Core and shell construction covers base building elements, such as the structure, envelope and building-level systems, like central heating, ventilating and air conditioning (HVAC).
 The rating system recognizes that the division between owner and tenant responsibility for certain elements of the building varies among markets, and it was designed to complement both the LEED for Commercial Interiors and LEED for Existing Buildings: Operations & Maintenance rating systems.

 Launched in 2006.
 Projects to date: Certified: more than 1,822; Registered: more than 7,100.